blockmason/link-workshop/activity1/activity1.md

 * Interact with the local blockchain through web3js functions and work with promises and basic callbacks
 * Send ETH cryptocurrency between 2 unlocked accounts on your local blockchain

+## Presenter Notes
+* Discuss the difference between the current web3 release (v0.2x.x) and the beta version (v1.0.0).
+* Discuss what is meant by a "web3 instance".

 ### Setup
 > Install web3 using the node package manager in your Terminal:
 ```